molivil/vmodem/README.md

 # vmodem
-The Virtual Hayes Compatible Modem script for Linux
+The Virtual Hayes Compatible Modem script for Linux.

+This might be an outdated version of the script.
+The most recent version can be obtained at: http://www.steptail.com/guides:virtual_modem:script !

 2021-01-24
 ----------